Susanna Moodie: Roughing It in the Bush

 Written by Carol Shields and Patrick Crowe, Illustrated by Selena Goulding, Adapted by Willow Dawson, and an Introduction by Margaret Atwood

-From the late Carol Shields and from Patrick Crowe from Xenophile Media, a new graphic novel illuminating Canadian pioneer history and the life of one of Canada's earliest female writers, with an introduction by Margaret Atwood.
+From the late Carol Shields and from Patrick Crowe from Xenophile Media, a new graphic novel illuminating Canadian settler history and the life of one of Canada's earliest female writers, with an introduction by Margaret Atwood.

 Carol Shields was fascinated by the life and writing of Susanna Moodie.
 Moodie was a Romantic writer from a celebrated literary family whose life changed forever when she and her husband left England for the backwoods of Canada in 1832.
-The Moodies, utterly unprepared for pioneer life, soon found themselves starving in the hostile wilderness of Upper Canada.
+The Moodies, utterly unprepared for this life, soon found themselves starving in the hostile wilderness of Upper Canada.
 Susanna began publishing her writing to feed and clothe her growing family.

 About the Author